-MATH 0700 (previously 0950) This three-credit course is for students who need to review basic arithmetic/mathematics.
+This three-credit course is for students who need to review basic arithmetic.
 Students should take this class if they have never had algebra, or if it has been a very long time since they have had any math classes.
 Students with a Math ACT of 14 or below will be placed here.

-MATH 0800 (previously 0990) This course is a review of math principles including order of operations with fractions, exponents, linear equations and inequalities in one and two variables, application
+This course is a review of math principles including order of operations with fractions, exponents, linear equations and inequalities in one and two variables, application problems, polynomials, factoring, and radicals.
+This course is designed for students who need a condensed review of high school Algebra I. This course prepares students for Math 1010.

-Snow College 255 problems, polynomials, factoring, and radicals.
-This course is designed for students who need a condensed review of high school Algebra I. This course prepares students for Math 0900.
 Prerequisites: An ACT of 15-17 or an appropriate Accuplacer score.
 (See the advisement center for more information.)